 A couple of action photos.
 A little girl running along a path, below right: you can see her behind the pot, looking as if she's in it.

 I just missed catching a dove in mid-flight above a lavender border, which, as you see below, is neatly terminated by the dovecote built into a wall.
-As a substitute, below left, a dove crowning the pinnacle.

 What really made my visit was when I recognised the viaduct panorama that I usually see from the train, just after leaving Haywards Heath station on the way to London.
 This is one of the first glorious views you see as you walk down the huge slope of lawn towards the lime avenue (see photo, below right).
-When I was trying to capture this, the clouds massed, so it's hard to spot, but, if you zoom in, you can see a train crossing the bridge.
+When I was trying to capture this, the clouds

 That you could hear the sound of the leaves was something in itself - especially considering the huge car park was packed to capacity that day.
 Also, despite visitor numbers, the grounds weren't in any way overcrowded.
 The only busy places were the cafe (after an hour's wanderings, I had a reviving Earl Grey tea and lavender scone outside) and, in second position, the shop.

-In the grounds, you come across various attractions and marvels, such as this extraordinary tree with fruit like raspberries and a giant redwood (close-up of the soft, velvety bark below)
+In the grounds, you come across various attractions and marvels, such as this extraordinary tree with fruit like raspberries

 and conceits such as topiary sculptures.
 What looks from a distance like Salvador Dali's Mae West lips sofa is, close up, a yew basket.

-A stone figure in the undergrowth seems oddly lifelike, at first (see right).
+A stone figure in the undergrowth seems oddly lifelike, at first (see right)

-So, on with the slideshow - a few shots of the formal gardens surrounding the house, with their clipped hedges, gravel paths, pots, ornamental trees and striking topiary; the "lion" gate pictured above, leading up to the house.
+So, on with the slideshow - a few shots of the formal gardens surrounding the house, with their clipped hedges,

 In the nursery on the way back, we picked up three David Austin roses and a couple of extraordinarily delicate white flowering euphorbia ("diamond frost").